canopy-js/canopy-js/README.md

 Here is a room, and inside it a box.
 Here is a box, and inside it a key.
 But prose is just one long sequence.
-There's a beginning, a middle, and an end.
+There's a beginning, a middle, and end.
 That's not so easy to remember.
-We could give explanations breadth.
+We could give explanations more breadth.
 An explanation could span a large surface.
-Here one point and there another.
+Here one point adjacent another.
-From this point here we go down.
+From this point here, we go down.
 This will much more stick into memory.
 Even if it's all the same facts.